 To build on the success of the ancient Godiva Procession, during the late nineties an initial four year plan was put in place to create a free festival of entertainment as an extension of traditional celebrations.
 In 1997 a day long event took place in the city and in 1998 the three day Godiva Festival was born.

-Spanning over the course of a weekend, over the last fifteen years the event has grown from strength to strength, and currently is viewed by many as the UK’s biggest and best FREE family festival and attracts over 80,000 visitors each year
+Spanning over the course of a weekend, over the last 18 years the event has grown from strength to strength, and currently is viewed by many as the UK's biggest and best FREE family festival and attracts almost 150,000 visitors each year.

 Over the years the Godiva Festival has attracted some of the biggest rock, pop, hip hop and acoustic artists to its stages, ensuring the event is firmly embedded in the summer music festival season.
-Established artists such as The Human League, The Enemy, Ash, Super Furry Animals, Go West, ABC, The Christians, Kid Creole & the Coconuts, Hazel O’Connor, The Primitives, Badly Drawn Boy, The Fratellis and Kasabian are among just some of the names that have wowed the crowds.
+Established artists such as The Human League, The Enemy, Ash, Super Furry Animals, Go West, ABC, The Christians, Kid Creole & the Coconuts, Hazel O'Connor, The Primitives, Badly Drawn Boy, The Fratellis, Kasabian, Maximo Park and the Happy Mondays are among just some of the names that have wowed the crowds.

 As well as attracting household names, the Godiva festival also continues to support local music and upcoming artists.
-Over the weekend there are two intimate “Micro-acoustic stages”.
-Smaller and more laid back, these stages allow unknown acoustic artists who are just starting to cut their teeth on the local music scene the chance to get their voices heard by a whole new audience.
-Many of the acts that have appeared on these stages in previous years have gone on to play the larger stages and tents at subsequent festivals.
+Over the weekend there is also an intimate Acoustic stage.
+Smaller and more laid back, this stage allow unknown acoustic artists who are just starting to cut their teeth on the local music scene the chance to get their voices heard by a whole new audience.
+Many of the acts that have appeared on this stages in previous years have gone on to play the larger stages and tents at subsequent festivals.

 With live music covering all genres, history and conservation tents, family activities, a fun fair and so much more besides spread over Coventry's glorious War Memorial Park for three fabulous days, it's easy to see why the Godiva Festival continues to attract thousands of visitors through the gates year after year, placing it rightly at the pinnacle of Coventry's event calendar.